Maadaniyah awards contract for new Saudi valves factory

 The work on the SR34-million ($9.1 million) contract will begin next month and is due for completion in mid-2024, it stated.

-The financial impact of the contract will be felt positively in 2025, it added.-TradeArabia News Service
+The financial impact of the contract will be felt positively in 2025, it added.

 Copyright 2022 Al Hilal Publishing and Marketing Group Provided by SyndiGate Media Inc. (Syndigate.info).